brandon-rhodes/sphinx-tutorial/handout/writing-tutorial.rst

 Remember to add ``tutorial`` as the first document listed in your ``index.rst`` file!

+While plain ``names`` and ``attributes`` are simply displayed in a typewriter font, ``functions()`` and ``methods()`` should be followed by a pair of parenthesis to make them look right.

 Here are two bonus goals if you finish early:

+1. Do you know whether the sample program really works?
+   Add a deliberate mistake to it and try running ``make doctest`` to see if you really get presented with an error.
+   If no error appears, then consult the previous :doc:`quick-sphinx` chapter and try to figure out how to mark up the code and output so that they get tested.

-1. Whenever a module, class, or function is mentioned in the text, you should mark it to create a cross-reference into the API document you have already written.
+2. Whenever a module, class, or function is mentioned in the text, you should mark it to create a cross-reference into the API document you have already written.
    Try out the following two styles of cross-reference